Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Marvel movies have come a long way.

-Two decades ago this month, 20th Century Fox’s X-Men snikt’d into theaters and forever changed how Hollywood would view and value comic book movies — and Marvel.
-Granted, in the eight years between the first X-Men movie and Iron Man’s big-screen debut, Marvel struggled often with its identity, after initially licensing its characters to a slew of studios and creatives, who did whatever they wanted with them.
+Before the MCU kicked off with Iron Man’s big-screen debut, Marvel often struggled with its identity, after initially licensing its characters to a slew of studios and creatives, who did whatever they wanted with them.
 That all changed, as fans know, thanks to Kevin Feige.
 Under his reign, Marvel became Marvel Studios and the Marvel Cinematic Universe was born, making significant box-office and movie history along the way.

-As X-Men celebrates its 20th anniversary, we’re celebrating by ranking every movie based on a Marvel comics property.
-It’s a deep bench of titles, over 30 years of movies — some great (think Sam Raimi’s Spider-Man 2 and X2) and others, well, not so much.
+As Eternals arrives in theaters, we’re celebrating its release by ranking every movie based on a Marvel comics property.
+It’s a deep bench of titles — 63 films — and some of them are great (think Sam Raimi’s Spider-Man 2 and X2) and others, well, not so much.
 (We’re looking at you X3 and ... shudder ...
 Daredevil.)

 Using pop cultural impact and overall narrative quality as our main criteria (along with Editor’s Choice), here’s a definitive list of Marvel’s best (and worst) Hollywood adventures.